StrangeJay/DevOps_Project4/README.md

 ---
 ## Step2 - Install MongoDB
 MongoDB stores data in flexible, JSON-like documents.
 Fields in a database can vary from document to document, and data structure can be changed over time.
-For our application, we are adding book records to MongoDB that contain book name, isbn number, author, and number of pages.
+For our application, we are adding book records to MongoDB that contain the book name, ISBN, author, and the number of pages.

 > sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv
 > 0C49F3730359A14518585931BC711F9BA15703C6